secretGeek/today-i-learned-staging/cypress/wait_for_something.md

 	cy.wait('@getCrimes')

-Note - the example above is also a handy example of using aliases.
+Note - the example above is also a handy example of using aliases with intercepts.

+Wanted: a way to use

 I believe we could use aliases in the first example too, something like this: